PaulCharlton/cv/stories/JavaFX.md

 Street credibility.

+### Afterparty
 #### Wednesday, Dec 17, 2008
 `Stock price of Sun Microsystems (JAVA) closed at $4.27.` You decide -- did the on-time release of JavaFX cause this 51% increase, over \$1.08-billion in market cap, in the stock price in 15-days?
 What I can say is that I wish had negotiated part of my team's compensation as stock instead of cash.

 #### Monday, April 20, 2009
 Sun Microsystems Inc., and all Java released products, were acquired by Oracle, Inc, for \$9.50 per share at a \$7.4 billion valuation.

+### Closing thoughts
+How much of the price change from Dec 2, 2008 until April 20, 2009 -- from \$2.83 to \$9.50 is attributable to the successful on-time launch of JavaFX?
+That was a swing in market cap from \$2.2 billion, with an increase of \$5.2 billion to a resulting \$7.4 billion in a 5-month period.
+Other than the news of the acquisition, what other positive news contributed to the valuation of the ticker JAVA in that timeframe?

 ```
 C